forthrightla/joshwrightlac/projects/ribbon-case-study.md

 ---
 ## Innovation at LegalZoom

-<span>LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
-As such, leadership is hesitant to take big risks on changing the product offering or experience.</span>
+LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
+As such, leadership is hesitant to take big risks on changing the product offering or experience.

-<span>I was hand-picked to lead product strategy and design for a small cross-functional team created as a “startup” within the broader company.
+I was hand-picked to lead product strategy and design for a small cross-functional team created as a “startup” within the broader company.
 The goal of the team was to create an experience independent of legacy systems and to experiment with price point, look and feel, and product offerings.
-All to be delivered at the end of **four weeks**.</span>
+All to be delivered at the end of **four weeks**.

-<span>The final site is live at [ribbon.io](http://www.ribbon.io)</span>
+The final site is live at <a href="http://www.ribbon.io" target="_new">ribbon.io</a>

 ### My role